telerik/winforms-docs/ribbonbar/overview.md

 ---
 title: Overview
 page_title: Overview | RadRibbonBar
-description: RadRibbonBar control provides a flexible way for organizing all the functionality of your application.
+description: The RadRibbonBar control provides a flexible way for organizing all the functionality of your application.
 slug: winforms/ribbonbar
 tags: ribbonbar
 published: True